GreptimeTeam/docs/docs/en/v0.4/developer-guide/metasrv/selector.md

 `LeasebasedSelector` is just a simple implementation of `Selector`, but **it is not recommended**.

-It sorts available `datanode`s according to their lease time, and returns a sorted list of these `datanode`s.
+It shuffles available `datanode`s, and returns the list.

 ### LoadBasedSelector